jules2689/trudeau/trudeau/2020-04-18/post_news.md

 **Operator**:
-Our next questions from Teresa wright.
+Our next question is from Teresa wright.
 Please go ahead.

 ---